Rob Tapert: Film

 Tapert first became involved with filmmaking while attending Michigan State University where he was studying economics.
 Through his friend and roommate Ivan Raimi, Tapert would meet future longstanding filmmaking partners Sam Raimi and Bruce Campbell.

 Tapert and director Sam Raimi experimented on several short films before endeavoring on their first feature-length picture, a graphic horror film titled The Evil Dead, which Tapert produced, Raimi directed, and Bruce Campbell starred.
 It was a success with the crowd at the Cannes Film Festival in France, and a glowing review from horror author Stephen King saw the film given a cinematic release in the USA, and later internationally.

 Although not a favorite of critics at the time, it gained a cult following and was later critically acclaimed as a horror classic.
 The film spawned a franchise of five films and a television series, of which Tapert has been involved as a producer in all of them.

-Tapert continued on to produce numerous other films, typically involving Raimi and/or Campbell in some capacity, such as Crimewave, Easy Wheels, Darkman, Hard Target, Timecop, The Quick and the Dead, A Simple Plan, and The Gift.
+Tapert continued on to produce numerous other films, typically involving Raimi or Campbell (or both) in some capacity, such as Crimewave, Easy Wheels, Darkman, Hard Target, Timecop, The Quick and the Dead, A Simple Plan, and The Gift.

 Tapert co-founded film production company Ghost House Pictures in 2002.
 Their first release, The Grudge, grossed nearly $200 million internationally.
 They followed up that success with Boogeyman, Rise, The Messengers, 30 Days of Night, Drag Me to Hell which Raimi directed, The Possession, and a remake of Tobe Hooper's seminal film Poltergeist.

 In 2013, Tapert and Raimi tapped Uruguayan director Fede Álvarez, after seeing his short, Ataque de pánico!, to reimagine The Evil Dead.
 Diablo Cody contributed a polish to help Americanize the script.

 Tapert would re-collaborate with Álvarez and writer Rodo Sayagues in 2016 on the breakout film Don't Breathe that grossed $157 million worldwide.
 He returned as producer in its 2021 sequel.